-A dish drying rack isn’t something most people stress a lot over, with a lot of people not even bothering to check all the market has to offer and just buying the first thing they see.
+A dish drying rack isn’t something most people stress a lot over, with a lot of people not even bothering to check all the market has to offer and just buying the first thing they see so we will discuss different types of a dish drying rack.

 This is why you’d be surprised to know that there’s actually more than one type of dish drying rack out there in the market!
 And as you’d expect, each type has its pros and cons, meaning you do actually have to be careful about which one you buy.